Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Introduction

+We deploy the legal methodology of interpreting the law to discern how the AI Act applies to AI research, to systematize its complex rules on research exceptions and to substantiate their meaning \cite{legalmethods}.
+To the extent it is possible, we seek to clarify its ambiguities with legal interpretation \cite{chynoweth2008legal}.
+For the legally interested reader, we summarised the previous literature on the AI Act in section \ref{ref:previousLiterature} in the appendix.

-Different aspects of AI regulations in context of the AI Act have already been studied, such as non-discrimination regulations \citep{deck2024mapping,meding2025s, chiappetta2023navigating,bosoer2023non}, deepfake regulations \citep{gils_detailed_2024, meding2024constitutes, labuz_deep_2024}, the impact on fundamental rights \citep{mantelero2024fundamental, kusche2024possible}, research ethics \cite{Mantelero2025} or lobbying efforts \citep{wachter2024limitations}.
-Few studies analyse the AI Act's or its earlier drafts' research exceptions in detail \citep{smuha2021eu,colonna2023ai,kazim2023proposed, Amsterdampaper,bogucki2022ai, yordanova2022eu}.
-The Act's research exceptions are usually discussed in connection with another topic, such as copyright or data protection \citep{quintais2024generative,quezada2022voicing,de2021researcher} or their relevance for a specific application area or type of AI \citep{bublitz2024implications,mann2024eu,hacker2023regulating}.
-Even the most in-depth study on the AI Act's research exceptions \citep{colonna2023ai} gives limited attention to the problem of regular scientific research publication practices triggering the application of the AI Act. \ \textbf{Our position is that the AI Act's obligations apply in many more cases than the AI community is aware of.} This leaves researchers in uncharted waters and facing severe legal challenges and liabilities.
-Our contribution to these challenges: \begin{itemize} \itemsep{0.0em} \item We will give a high-level introduction of the AI Act in \ref{IntroAIAct}, targeting Machine Learning researchers with no prior knowledge of the AI Act, and show the severe implications of AI Act applicability.
-Furthermore, we will provide examples of AI research that fall into the categories of AI systems regulated by the AI Act. \item We will analyze in-depth the exceptions of the AI Act in favour of scientific research, product-oriented research, and open source.
+\textbf{Our position is that A) the AI Act's obligations apply to AI research in many more cases than the AI community and the legislator were aware of B).} \textbf{This leaves researchers in uncharted waters and facing severe legal challenges and liabilities, that risk disrupting established research practices.} Our contribution to these challenges: \begin{itemize} \itemsep{0.0em} \item We will give a high-level introduction of the AI Act in \ref{IntroAIAct}, targeting Machine Learning researchers with no prior knowledge of the AI Act, and show the severe implications of AI Act applicability.
+Furthermore, we will provide examples of AI research that fall into the categories of AI systems regulated by the AI Act. \item We will analyze in-depth the exceptions of the AI Act in favour of scientific research, product-oriented research, and open source, with a focus on model and system release.
 Furthermore, we explain why, in many cases, the AI Act does not account for AI research practices in Section \ref{secException}. \item Finally, we will reflect on legislative measures and interpretations that could mitigate the challenges the AI Act poses on ML research, see Section \ref{sec:Certanty}. \end{itemize}